fabricai/ai-inside/README.md

 -   belongs to [0 ... n] teams, and
 -   has [0 ... n] integrations

 whose accounting he/she is doing.
-Accountant mainly uses [FabricAI's UI](https://app.fabricai.fi)

 </details>